leewtai/leewtai.github.io/courses/stat_computing/README.md

   sample(dice, size=4)
   ```

+#### How to read documentation in R
+Documentation is often not well written but here are a few tips:
+- Pay attention to the variable names.
+Most functions are written
+  so the meaning of the variables can help you understand the function.
+- Look at examples: what is entered, what is outputed.
+Most functions
+  are meant to be simple so a few examples can often help you decipher
+  different functions.
+R commonly has examples at the bttom of its documentation.

 #### More detailed explanations on sample()
 Again from the documentation:
 `sample(x, size, replace = FALSE, prob = NULL)`